-Beginning January 1, 2014, production of all incandescent light bulbs will cease.
-When the existing supply is gone, this will be the end of America’s lighting staple for more than 100 years.
-In its place will be the Light Emitting Diode (LED) light bulb.
+Beginning January 1, 2014, production of all incandescent light bulbs ceased.
+While there are still a few incandescent bulbs out there to be found, when the existing supply is gone, this will be the end of America’s lighting staple for more than 100 years.
+In its place is the Light Emitting Diode (LED) light bulb.

 The Energy Independence and Security Act of 2007 required that the common incandescent light bulb be phased out by January 1, 2014.
 You might have noticed that the 100-watt incandescent bulb was phased out in 2011 and the 75-watt incandescent bulb was phased out during 2013.

 Why the change?
 It’s a matter of efficiency.
 The typical incandescent bulb consumed an enormous amount of energy.
 However, only 10% of this energy produced light.
 The other 90% produced heat.
 Although this was great for Easy Bake Ovens, it was bad for the electric bill and America’s energy dependency.

 So, welcome the Light Emitting Diode or LED.
 The LED is dramatically more efficient:

 - Typically last more than 25,000 hours vs. 1,000 hours for an incandescent bulb and 10,000 hours for a Compact Florescent Light (CFL) bulb .

 - Even after 25,000 hours of use, the higher quality LED will still emit more than 75% of its original light.

 - Over the life of an LED vs. a 100-watt incandescent bulb, the savings will be in the thousands of dollars (yes, I said thousands of dollars) – per light!
 Typically, the LED will save about $1,100 per year when used 8 hours per day.